kjk2010/AmpliPi-POE-Touchscreen/README.md

 - Simple web server to allow changing of AmpliPi name/IP, display settings, color scheme
 - Integrate Home Assistant control options on a second screen
 - Add support for expansion units (more than 6 output zones)
+- Allow firmware updates to come from AmpliPi server